 Welcome to the official website of the 99th Infantry Battalion Educational Foundation.
-Dedicated to preserving the history of the Norwegian-American Infantrymen of the United States Army.
+Dedicated to preserving the history of the Norwegian-American Infantrymen of the United States Army in WWII.

 The 99th infantry Battalion (Separate) was activated at Camp Ripley, Minnesota on August 15, 1942 as per written instructions by the War Department.
 This unique elite unit was to consist only of Norwegians and Americans with direct Norwegian descent.
 Soldiers picked out for this elite unit had to have a working knowledge of the Norwegian language and preferably already knowing how to ski.